ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 4. Select "Save Coordinates..."
 5. In the "Selected Atoms" field, type “protein” or whatever selection of atoms you want to cluster.
 6. Click on the "Save..." button and save the PDB file trajectory.pdb
 7. Now we need to edit the trajectory.pdb file to be Gromacs-compatible.
 First, we need to delete the VMD-generated header.
 Second, we need to replace the "END" delimiters used by VMD to separate frames by the "ENDMDL" delimiters that can be read by Gromacs.
-These two things could be done by any text editor, but it will be faster to do with the below command lines.
+These two things could be done by any text editor, but it will be faster to do with command lines like the ones below.
 To remove the VMD-generated header:

 `cat trajectory.pdb | grep -v CRYST1 > temp.pdb`